 Of course, each life stage often triggers different employee needs and wants.
 While there may be unique needs for certain groups, crossover can occur.
 Ryan breaks it down:

-- Young Families: These employees tend to prefer strong, affordable medical coverage, parental leave, flexible scheduling, daycare assistance, 529 savings plans (for college), family vacation benefits, and discounted voluntary benefit products such as disability and life insurance.
+- Incentives for Young Families: These employees tend to prefer strong, affordable medical coverage, parental leave, flexible scheduling, daycare assistance, 529 savings plans (for college), family vacation benefits, and discounted voluntary benefit products such as disability and life insurance.

-- Employees facing imminent retirement or caring for aging parents or sick family members: Naturally, this group favors a benefits package with elder care and support, retirement savings plans, work flexibility and telecommuting, and job sharing.
+- Incentives for Employees facing imminent retirement or caring for aging parents or sick family members: Naturally, this group favors a benefits package with elder care and support, retirement savings plans, work flexibility and telecommuting, and job sharing.

 Gaining insight and communicating well